 The Z4 is best regarded as an indulgent two-seat convertible with greater enthusiasm for twisty roads than a BMW 2 Series Convertible.
 It's not as imaginatively designed inside as you might hope from a sports car, but the same is true of the Audi and Mercedes, against which the Z4 now has the most modern look.
 There's masses of standard equipment, too, and even more available at extra cost.

 At launch the M40i tops the range, with the less powerful four-cylinder 255bhp sDrive30i and 195bhp sDrive20i available if you don't need the full 335bhp, or prefer a manual gearbox – the M40i is automatic only.
 With less weight over its nose, the sDrive20i actually feels sweeter to driver, with sharper steering, handling and braking, making it our pick of the range - even if it isn't as fast in a straight line.

-The smaller engines are also more economical, with the potential for 39.2mpg compared to 33.6mpg for the flagship.
+The smaller engines are also more economical, with the potential for around 40mpg compared to around 33mpg for the flagship.
 It's possible that an even more powerful Z4 M will join the range later, bringing even higher power with running costs to match.

 Overall, the latest BMW Z4 is exactly what you'd expect a Z4 to be.
 Its maker proclaims it as the sportiest, most driver-focused Z4 yet, and that's certainly the case.
 However, the world has moved on since the Z4's old-fashioned roadster recipe was first published, and greater driving excitement is delivered by its lightweight, turbocharged four-cylinder rivals.